RTEMS/rtems-docs/user/bsps/aarch64/xilinx-zynqmp.rst

 ---------------------

 When used with LibBSD, these BSP variants support networking via the four Cadence GEM instances present on all ZynqMP hardware variants.
-These are enabled using config.inc in LibBSD by setting any of the following constants to 1:
-NET_CFG_ZYNQMP_USE_CGEM0 = 1
-NET_CFG_ZYNQMP_USE_CGEM1 = 1
-NET_CFG_ZYNQMP_USE_CGEM2 = 1
-NET_CFG_ZYNQMP_USE_CGEM3 = 1
+All interfaces are enabled by default, but only interfaces with operational MII busses will be recognized and usable in RTEMS.
 Most ZynqMP dev boards use CGEM3.
-None of the interfaces are enabled by default.

 Running Executables on QEMU
 ---------------------------